 The Dr. Bernard Heller Museum presents more than 20 traveling exhibitions.
 Many exhibitions were originally presented at the Dr. Bernard Heller Museum in New York; others have been curated on specific themes from material in our permanent collection and are available for use by other venues.
 Most exhibitions include about 30 works of various sizes, while some have considerably more pieces.
 Although much of the work is by contemporary or near contemporary artists, some is considerably older.
 Most of the work can be hung on walls or placed in cases.
 Our curator, Laura Kruger, is frequently available to come and discuss the exhibits.

 We have made it as simple as we can for venues that want to show our exhibits.
-Exhibitors need to provide transportation (by car, art mover, or FedEx/UPS), insure the work, sign a contract with us that spells out both our obligations, and send us a registrar’s fee of $350.00 when they send back a signed contract.
-Note: The fee will go to $400.00 as of January 1, 2018.
+Exhibitors need to provide transportation (by car, art mover, or FedEx/UPS), insure the work, sign a contract with us that spells out both our obligations, and send us a registrar’s fee of $500.00 when they send back a signed contract.
 We provide the work, the labels (if available), and either a wall text or material that can be used to write such a text.
 All textual material must include an acknowledgment that the exhibit comes from the Dr. Bernard Heller Museum in New York.

 To bring these exhibitions to your museum, please contact Nancy Mantell, Curatorial Assistant for Traveling Exhibitions, at 212-824-2218 or email@example.com.

 An art exhibition that focuses on climate change and global warming through the lens of Jewish values and contemporary social activism.